PatSunter/credo/doc/examples/run-modify-systest-direct.rst

 The reason for this approach is so that the test can be run directly from the command line to run the suite and report the results, *or* imported from another Python file when running and analysing a whole set of suites.
-This is known as a "dual-mode" script in Python, and is needed so that UWA test scripts can be run via SCons, as discussed in :ref:`uwa-examples-run-systest-scons`.
+This is known as a "dual-mode" script in Python, and is needed so that CREDO test scripts can be run via SCons, as discussed in :ref:`credo-examples-run-systest-scons`.

 Generally those working on these scripts can just follow this pattern.
 The 2 key aspects to keep in mind are: